dillonforrest/articles/tactical-networking-guide-for-introverts.md

 Most of finding almost anybody's email address is [here](https://www.distilled.net/blog/miscellaneous/find-almost-anybodys-email-address/).

+Watch the video in that link!
+It's only a few minutes to learn the most vital skill of this entire guide.

 Some additional best practices:

-- Don't forget to first check if they listed their email explicitly on their LinkedIn or personal site.
+- Don't forget to first check if they listed their email publicly on their LinkedIn or personal site.
 - You can also try guessing their work email in addition to their personal email.
 - Personal gmail addresses are often the same as Twitter, GitHub, or LinkedIn IDs, especially if they use the same ID across multiple social media sites.
 For instance, if Steve Nash's LinkedIn profile is linkedin.com/in/stephenna and his Twitter is twitter.com/stephenna, then there's a good chance his gmail is stephenna@gmail.com.